piegope/doc/docs/en/rdm/mac/commands/file/preferences/security.md

 Override account name
 		</td>
 		<td>
-If you wish to use a different Devolutions Workspace or Google Authenticator account than the one previously linked to your Remote Desktop Manager account, you could override the account name but you will have to reconfigure it.
+If you wish to use a different {{ en.DWS }} or Google Authenticator account than the one previously linked to your {{ en.RDM }} account, you could override the account name but you will have to reconfigure it.
 		</td>
 	</tr>
 </table>